What is Telepractice?

 - Speech and Language services

 - Online telepractice therapy and evaluation services are being offered at this time.
 If you are a new client please complete the appropriate forms on the New Clients page.
-Be sure to also complete and sign the Telepractice Informed Consent form on that same page and return it with the other forms.

 - Audiology services

 - Our audiologists continue to provide services.
 Please call 206-543-5440 to schedule an appointment.
 Except for specific scheduled appointment times, the Clinic is closed to the public.
 We are not able to see walk-in patients at this time.